adamzweiger/adamzweiger.github.io/public/blogposts/creating-and-defeating-hexhunt.md

 <img src="images/hexhunt_board.png" alt="Hexhunt" class="blog-image" style="width: 100%;" />

 ## Deciphering the Puzzle

 At first glance, the puzzle's objective isn't clear.
 The page allows for inputting 19 letters (A-Z) and then outputs a word and a score.
 The goal, presumably, is to maximize this score.
-After some experimentation, a few observations emerge:
+After some experimentation, we notice a few observations:
 - Orientation of the board doesn't matter
 - You can get the same outputted word with different scores and different outputted words with the same score
 - The outputted word appears to be the longest word that can be produced by connecting adjacent letters without repeats